Lucene Wisniewski

 Chief Operating Officer and Director of DBT Services

 Her clinical work has included developing, implementing, and evaluating program outcomes across the spectrum of clinical milieus, including inpatient psychiatric hospitals, Partial Hospitalization Programs, Intensive Outpatient Programs, community mental health agencies, specialty practice clinics, and private practice offices.
-Her current clinical practice includes providing comprehensive DBT to adults as well as treating symptoms of PTSD with DBT-PE.
-She also as provides evidence-based interventions to parents of adolescents and young adults who struggle to meet expected milestones.

 Dean Malec